On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Quantum Cosmology

 The importance of uncertainty relations for finite small cells has been also emphasised e.g.~in \cite{BojowaldCriticalEvaluationof} (and references therein) where it was argued that, following the collapse of an initially large-scale homogeneous universe, structure forms within the co-moving volume of constant coordinate size $V_o$ so that, when inhomogeneities become appreciable, a smaller region should be selected for the collapse process to be tracked using a homogeneous model, thus progressively reducing the scale of homogeneity.

 As a final remark, let us notice that Eq.~\eqref{eq:subcellUR} and the above surrounding discussion is also consistent with the full theory classical commutation relations \eqref{smearedfieldsPB1} which, as discussed in Sec. \ref{sec:setup}, become zero in the $\text{vol}(V)\subset\text{vol}(V') \rightarrow \infty$ limit.
 Recall that $P_\alpha(V) = P_\alpha(V_o)$ after imposing homogeneity constraints, which is approximated by the $\sin$-operator on the polymer Hilbert space.
-Similarly, we find that the volume spectrum becomes denser as the ratio $V/V_o$ gets smaller, namely
+Similarly, we find that the volume spectrum becomes denser as the ratio $V/V_o$ gets smaller, namely (restricting again to positive volumes)